divine grace

 Of course, there are other reasons not to be an Ethical Egoist, and I will just briefly mention them to avoid being unnecessarily boring.
 Many human laws reward people for doing good, The Divine is likely to reward relatively good people after death, relatively good people are generally more liked and loved than relatively evil people, doing good makes this universe a better place to live, and one can get more pleasure overall from doing good than from doing evil.
 Furthermore, most human laws punish people for doing evil, The Divine is likely to punish relatively evil people after death, relatively evil people are generally less liked and loved than relatively good people, doing evil makes this universe a worse place to live, and one can get more suffering overall from doing evil than from doing good.

-Ethical Altruism is not the best ethical system because it lacks many the strengths of Utilitarianism.
+However, Ethical Altruism is not the best ethical system because it lacks many of the strengths of Justice Rule Ethics.
 It is not based on reason because there is no compelling rational argument why one should do whatever is best for everyone but oneself.
-In other words, simply speaking, the happiness of every human is as important from an objective point of view as the happiness of every other human, because all humans are of equal worth.
-Ethical Altruism could focus only on the happiness of sentient creatures, especially humans—which is good.
-However, it neglects to focus on the happiness of oneself, which is evil.
-Lastly, it does not treat all humans equally because it treats oneself as less important than all other humans.
+In other words, the happiness of every human is as important from an objective point of view as the happiness of every other human, because all humans should be treated as if they are of equal worth.[viii]
+Ethical Altruism focuses on the happiness of the vast majority of humans, which is good.
+Yet it neglects to focus on the happiness of oneself, which is evil.
+It does not treat all humans equally because it treats oneself as less important than all other humans.

 1. The best moral rules are duties, and “duties are universal and apply without exception.”
 One problem with this assertion is that there might be more than one acceptable way to do a duty, and sometimes different ways can conflict with each other.
 “For example, we all have a duty to respect the dead. . . .
 Suppose in one culture respect for the dead requires burying and praying over them, while in another culture, people respect the dead by eating them.”
-Utilitarianism easily avoids this problem by indicating the following course of action: 1) Do what maximizes the greatest happiness for the greatest number of creatures, especially humans.
+Justice Rule Ethics easily avoids this problem by indicating the following course of action: 1) Do what maximizes the greatest happiness for the greatest number of creatures, especially humans.
 2) If two or more actions both achieve the greatest happiness for the greatest number of creatures, especially humans; feel free to choose any of those actions.
 Thus, it is probably best to allow each of the aforementioned cultures to respect the dead in their own particular way.

 Natural Ethics is not the best ethical system because it often leads to less pleasure and more suffering.
 If Nature likes anything, Nature seems to like suffering, death, and selfishness.
 All sentient creatures on Earth suffer and die, and many are programmed by Nature to kill and eat other sentient creatures just to survive.